Ritesh123456789/RC-car/README.md

 # RC-car
-Autonomous RC Car Navigation through Cone-Based Tracks Welcome to the Autonomous RC Car Navigation repository!
+Autonomous RC Car Navigation through Cone-Based Tracks

 This project contains the codebase that enables an RC car to autonomously navigate through a track defined by cones.
 The system leverages a combination of ROS, simulation environments, and physical hardware (Raspberry Pi and Arduino) for both virtual and real-world testing.

 Features
 Autonomous Cone Navigation: